eliasdabbas/advertools/README.rst

 | ``serp_``: get search engine results pages in a DataFrame, currently available: Google and YouTube
 | ``crawl``: a function you will probably use a lot if you do SEO
 | ``*_to_df``: a set of convenience functions for converting to DataFrames
-  (XML sitemaps, robots.txt files, and lists of URLs)
+  (log files, XML sitemaps, robots.txt files, and lists of URLs)